thelocalsdev/superb_text_constructor/README.md

 ## Usage

+### Setup model

 Add WYSIWYG blocks support to any of your models by including `SuperbTextConstructor::Concerns::Blockable` mixin:

       class Post < ActiveRecord::Base
         include SuperbTextConstructor::Concerns::Blockable
       end

+### Setup routes

 Then add the following line to the `config/routes.rb`:

     superb_text_constructor_for :posts

 It adds URL helpers for WYSIWYG editor.
 To open it use the following one:

     = link_to 'Edit', post_superb_text_constructor_path(@post, namespace: :blog)

 Used namespace should be specified in YAML config.

+### Setup views

+SuperbTextConstructor has few built-in blocks.
+Of course, you will add more in your YAML config.
+So, you have to provide partials for them.
+All partials should be placed in `app/views/superb_text_constructor/blocks` directory.

+The easiest case is when all your blocks have the same markup in all namespaces.
+Assume, that default namespace is called `default`.
+Then your directories tree will look like:

+    app
+      views
+        superb_text_constructor
+          blocks
+            default
+              _text.html.erb
+              _quote.html.erb
+              _button.html.erb
+              _big_red_button.html.erb

+It is not necessary to add built-in blocks here.
+The only reason to add these blocks is to override them.

+So, we have added partials for all the blocks in default namespace.
+But what if they should look different in blog (assuming, that `blog` is one of the namespaces)?
+In this case add new partials like that:

+    app
+      views
+        superb_text_constructor
+          blocks
+            default
+              _text.html.erb
+              ...
+            blog
+              _h2.html.erb
+              _h3.html.erb
+              _text.html.erb
+              ...

 To render the resulting page use this helper:

     = render_blocks @post.blocks

-  It will render post's blocks in default namespace (that was set in initializer or :default).
-Or you can specify it:
+It will render post's blocks using partials from default namespace.
+Or you can specify the namespace:

     = render_blocks @post.blocks, namespace: :blog